cloudmesh-community/book/chapters/cloud/datacenter.md

 Find more about this at [@nytimes-datacenter]

-## Renewable Energy for Data Centers :o2: {#sec:energy-renewable}
+## Renewable Energy for Data Centers {#sec:energy-renewable}

-Explain the principal and showcase some examples:
+Due to the high energy consumption of data-centers, especially of hyper-scale data centers.
+It is prudent to evaluate renewable energies for the operation of such data centers.
+In particular this includes:

 * Solar: <https://9to5google.com/2019/01/17/largest-ever-solar-farms-google/>
 * Wind: <https://www.datacenterknowledge.com/wind-powered-data-centers>